Special educational needs and disability (SEND)

 Enhanced Provision for Autistic Spectrum Condition

-The Spires College is also proud to be a designated secondary school in Torbay for students who have ASC needs.
+We are also proud to be a designated secondary school in Torbay for students who have ASC needs.
 As part of this provision we have specialist staff and LSAs with training and experience that allows us to offer specialist support for students on the Autistic Spectrum.
 Places in our enhanced provision are allocated via the local authority SEND Team.
 Students must have an EHCP and a full ASC diagnosis.
 For further details, please contact the SEND Team at Torbay Local Authority or our SENDCo.

 If you have any queries regarding any of the above SEND provisions, please contact our Special Educational Needs and Disabilities Co-ordinator, Mrs Katherine Hurst, by sending an email to email@example.com